 In what ways have you remained involved with The Hidden Genius Project since completing the 15-month Intensive Immersion program?

-Besides getting a full-ride scholarship, I recently finished an Autodesk apprenticeship at the end of April that was ran fully on Zoom.
+Besides getting a full-ride scholarship, I recently finished an Autodesk and Chevron apprenticeship at the end of April that was ran fully on Zoom.
 A few Geniuses and myself learned how to create 3-D models on the Autodesk Fusion 360 platform.
 It was definitely a great opportunity for me to learn about 3-D modeling as it easily relates to animation.
 I also really enjoyed learning about the features of the platform and what it takes to design something from Black Autodesk staff.
 [Click HERE to check out his sketches.]

 To this day, Arnold [College Adviser] continues to send me various scholarships and enrichment opportunities.
 I can’t thank all of my mentors and everyone behind the scenes enough who have continued to support me beyond the 15 months.